justvipul/xfce-customization-before-moving-on-to-tiling-xfce/README.md

 [gaps xfwm themes](https://www.xfce-look.org/p/1174081/) |
 [another gaps theme](https://www.xfce-look.org/p/1230476/) |

-cursors and icons
+## cursors and icons
 [vimix cursors](https://www.xfce-look.org/p/1358330/) |
 [Capitaine Cursors ](https://www.xfce-look.org/p/1148692/) |
 [Flatery ](https://www.xfce-look.org/s/XFCE/p/1332404) |
 [Qogir icon theme ](https://www.xfce-look.org/s/XFCE/p/1296407)| [Papirus](https://www.xfce-look.org/s/XFCE/p/1166289) |

-a complete tutorial to customise xfce in a specific way https://www.youtube.com/watch?v=oQ8RWtD3MTQ
+### a complete tutorial to customise xfce in a specific way
+https://www.youtube.com/watch?v=oQ8RWtD3MTQ

-xfce customization by a friend of mine, its a long video though ;p https://www.youtube.com/watch?v=eQQ0d57iVnU
+### xfce customization by a friend of mine, its a long video though ;p
+https://www.youtube.com/watch?v=eQQ0d57iVnU

+## question 1. how do i get the dope shadows below the panel?
+i use compton for that. get shadows for docks as true and shadow radius more than 10 and shadow opacity as whatever you want. i have added my compton.conf for reference.
+#### you have to disable xfwm compositor

+## question 2. how do i make

 ## not completely necessary.